portfedh/codi-api/CONTRIBUTING.md

 - 🐛 GitHub Issues for bugs and feature requests
 - 📧 Email for security issues (see SECURITY.md)

+## Supporting the Project

+If you find CoDi API useful and want to support its development, consider [becoming a sponsor](https://github.com/sponsors/portfedh).
+Your support helps maintain and improve this project for the community! 💖

 ## Recognition

 Contributors will be recognized in:

 - GitHub contributors list
 - Release notes for significant contributions
 - README acknowledgments for major features